 Gather Your Documents

 This happens more often than you might believe and requires you to take photos and/or videos with your phone.
 The problem might be a light on the dashboard that says “check engine” or it may be a video of the car make noises or shaking uncontrollably.
 This is the evidence that shows the problem was still there even though the dealer tried to erase the problem.

-Find The Right Attorney
+Find the Right Attorney

 Make sure that the attorney you select is someone who is willing to fight for you all the way through.
-You want an attorney who will handle your case personally and will not simply hand it off to a paralegal or an inexperienced attorney.
-You want an attorney that will take your case to trial if necessary and not an attorney who will drop your case if the manufacturer does not agree to buy back your car.
+You want an attorney who will handle your case personally instead of handing it off to a paralegal or an inexperienced attorney.
+You want an attorney that will take your case to trial if necessary, not someone who will drop your case if the manufacturer does not agree to buy back your car.

 Attorneys with good relationships with car makers can speed up the process for you.
 Although the pandemic has slowed down the times for getting lemon law cases settled, an attorney with a good reputation can get it done faster.
 Also, the car manufacturer will know that you are serious about pursuing a case if they refuse to repurchase your car.

 Have Your Lawyer Submit A Demand For A Repurchase Or Sue The Manufacturer

 Timing is everything and the types of problems your car is experiencing are factors that come into play on that decision.
-However, by filing a demand to the manufacturer or filing a lawsuit against the manufacturer, you have started the process of getting closer to getting your money back.
+However, by filing a demand or a lawsuit against the manufacturer, you have started the process of getting your money back.
 Ask your attorney what they think is the best approach for your situation.